 Thankfulness and the Fruit of the Spirit

 The story of The Little Pot is about a potter growing fruit through the vessel he made.
-Our creator wants to grow the fruit of His Spirit through us too.
+Our creator wants to increase the fruit of His Spirit through us, too.
 Producing love, joy, peace, and patience is a big part of showing thankfulness.
 Likewise, kindness, goodness, faithfulness, and self-control are cultivated.
 (Galatians 5:22-23).

 If you want to learn more about growing the fruit of the Spirit and discover how Little Pot becomes a fruit-bearing vessel, sign up below.
 In addition, you will be added to our email list, and each Friday, you will receive a short, fruitful email.
 I hope you will join me.